rbricheno/stalagmite_dock/README.md

 ## Stalagmite Dock for Madmax toolchanger

+A dock for the [Madmax](https://github.com/zruncho3d/madmax) toolchanger system.

-The same design supports both the Trident and the V0.
+The same dock design supports both the Trident (2020) and the V0 (Makerbeam XL).

 Flip the STL so you can have one on each side 🙂